KanonStarbringer/MCNF/README.md

 ## 👤 Author

-Developed as part of a Master's degree in Mathematical Modeling.
+Developed as part of a Doctor's degree in Mathematical Modeling.

 ---